mrniceguy127/osu-wine-install-script/README.md

 # osu-wine-install-script

-Yet another osu-wine installer!
+An osu! wine installer!
 This one basically just goes through the steps listed [here](https://osu.ppy.sh/community/forums/topics/367783) with the exception of the optional Japanese fonts fix.

 # Instructions